gorse-io/gorse/README.md

 ./gorse server -c config.toml
 ```

-It loads configurations from `config.toml` and starts a recommendation server.
+Load configurations from `config.toml` and start a recommendation server.
+It may take a while to generate all recommendations.

 ```toml
 # This section declares settings for the server.